Apple has announced that the next version of macOS - macOS 10.14 - will be called Mojave, after the desert.

 There are a number of new features coming to the next version of macOS.
 In particular, Apple appears to have focused on enhancing the Finder and Quick Look.
 But other new features are welcome, in particular Dark Mode, which we will look at first.

-In High Sierra, Dark Mode adjusts the colour of the menu bar and dock, but little else.
+In High Sierra, the unofficial Dark Mode adjusts the colour of the menu bar and dock, but little else.
 The Dock's translucent background becomes darker, the menu bar's drop-down menus are darker (although still translucent).
 As shown in the below image.

 Not all third-party apps offer support for the dark menu bar, and even some Apple apps, such as Safari, currently feature a bright translucent sidebar.